 The oldest building at the Silver City Ghost Town is a saloon dating back to 1858.
 This building was completely made out of wood down to wooden nails.
 Now the interior of this house is staged to look like an old saloon and is often used in movies.

-Silver City Ghost Town isn’t exactly a “travel destination” of its own but if you’re driving through Lake Isabella area, a visit to Silver City Ghost Town is a fun experience that you’ll enjoy – especially if you love historic western sites.
+If you’re planning a trip to the Lake Isabella area, a visit to Silver City Ghost Town is a fun experience that you’ll enjoy – especially if you love historic western sites!